codehearts/shpy/README.md

 Spies are useful for limiting the dependencies and scope of a test.
 Code that utilizes system binaries or shell functions can be tested without running the underlying implementations, allowing tests to focus solely on the system under test

+The benefits of spies are even greater when testing code that relies on a network.
+For an example of using spies to stub `curl` and make unit tests completely offline, see [examples/coverfetch](examples/coverfetch)

 ## Usage

 Let's try out shpy!
 If you don't want to install shpy locally you can run the official [Docker](https://www.docker.com) image like so: